Table of Contents

 If you wish to install a local copy of the R, the software source code and compilation instructions along with binaries for Linux, MacOS, and Microsoft Windows are available for the Comprehensive R Archive Network web site.

-- Invoking applications on a Research Computing Server from a UNIX/Linux desktop computer
+- Invoking applications on a Research Computing Server from a Linux desktop computer

 - Invoking applications on a Research Computing Server from a Microsoft Windows computer